dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 modification of the source code is necessary.
 Fortunately, Memcached already includes Dtrace probes and strategic spots within the codebase.

-The presence of this established pattern for comprehensive dtrace tracepoints significantly simplified building a lightweight and simple tool.
+The presence of this established pattern for comprehensive Dtrace tracepoints significantly simplified building a lightweight and simple tool.
 This section of the Memcached source, shows how these probes are
 invoked: